mahan-fcb/Crystallinity/README.md

 dynamic_preparation.py provides source code for dynamic graph extraction from the protein.

 Main code properties.inpby is used for assembling sequential and steructural featurtes.

+sequential_struc.ipynb is used for builidng a model for processing of protein sequence and structural features.